Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Case Study, Use Cases, and Deployment Insights

 However, due to specific structure of text, monitoring text data is a challenging task.
 Unlike tabular data which is often fixed-dimensional and bounded, text data is often free form.
 To overcome these issues, we decided to use \modelmonitor on the embeddings of the text data as opposed to the raw text itself.
 Figure~\ref{fig:nlp-data-drift-bert} shows an example of configuring a custom monitoring schedule to detect drifts in text data.
-In this use case,\footnote{ Source code of the use case: \url{github.com/aws/samples/detecting-data-drift-in-nlp-using-amazon-sagemaker-custom-model-monitor}} we showcase how we detect the data drift in a \textit{Bring Your Own Container} (BYOC) fashion.\footnote{ BYOC with Model Monitor: \url{https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-byoc-containers.html}}
+In this use case,\footnote{ \url{https://aws.amazon.com/blogs/machine-learning/detect-nlp-data-drift-using-custom-amazon-sagemaker-model-monitor}} we showcase how we detect the data drift in a \textit{Bring Your Own Container} (BYOC) fashion.\footnote{ BYOC with \modelmonitor: \url{https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-byoc-containers.html}}

 In this example, we start from a BERT encoder and add task-specific layer(s) on top.
 Given the training dataset for the target task, in addition to training the task specific layer(s), the BERT encoder can optionally be fine-tuned as well~\cite{devlin2018bert,sun2019fine}.
-Given an input sequence of length $L$, the BERT encoder results in an embedding matrix $E \in \mathbb{R}^{L \times D}$ where $D$ is the size of individual word embedding vector.
+Given an input sequence of length $L$, the encoder results in an embedding matrix $E \in \mathbb{R}^{L \times D}$ where $D$ is the size of individual word embedding vector.
 For each input sequence, we average the word level embeddings to get a single sequence level embedding vector of size $D$.
-Given an input training set of size $N$, we record the per-sequence embedding vectors for all the individual texts $\{e_i\}_{i=1}^{N}$ and store these in a S3 bucket.
+Given an input training set of size $N$, we store the per-sequence embedding vectors for all the individual texts $\{e_i\}_{i=1}^{N}$ in a S3 bucket.

 For detecting drift at deployment time,\footnote{ Evaluation script to measure data drift using cosine similarity: \url{https://github.com/aws-samples/detecting-data-drift-in-nlp-using-amazon-sagemaker-custom-model-monitor/blob/main/docker/evaluation.py}} we adopt the following procedure.
 Given an input text $t$, we compute its sequence level embedding $e_t$, and compute the average pairwise cosine similarity score between $e_t$ and each of the training set embeddings $\{e_i\}_{i=1}^{N}$.
 Then, we aggregate across multiple inputs over the monitoring window (e.g., by averaging the scores), and consider the input distribution to have drifted if the aggregated score falls below a chosen threshold.
 Using \modelmonitor, we setup a monitoring schedule that runs every hour to continuously look for data drift.
 In case a violation is detected, we send CloudWatch alerts and SNS notifications to allow the customers to re-train the model.